AjithThanam/COMP471-A2/README.md

 - In the folder "input_files" you may change the data values for each of the 20 3x3 puzzles.
 - Run the python code by entering "python app.py" or "python3 app.py".
 - In the output_files folder, you should find a dfs folder with the search and solution path.

+***60 second Timeout method***
+- If you are looking to change the timeout delay or remove the timeout entirely, please filter through the python algorithm files and look for an "if statement" that is checking for "t.getTime() >= 60" and change the value or comment this chunk of code out.